arrdem/shelving/docs/basic.md

 The various shelving implementations define their own mechanisms for constructing configurations.
 These operations should be shared by all implementations.

+## shelving.core/put
+ - `(put conn spec val)`
+ - `(put conn spec id val)`

+Enters a record into a shelf according to its spec in the schema, inserting substructures and updating all relevant rel(ation)s.

+For shelves storing "records" not "values", the `id` parameter may be used to either control the ID of the record, say for achieving an upsert.

+It is an error to specify the ID when inserting into a "value" shelf.

+Shelves must implement this method.

 ## shelving.core/open
  - `(open config)`

-Opens a configuration, producing a readable and writable shelf.
+Opens a shelf for reading or writing.

+Shelves must implement this method.

 ## shelving.core/flush
  - `(flush conn)`

-Good 'ol `fsync(2)`.
-Flushes the shelf but doesn't close it.
+Flushes (commits) an open shelf.

+Shelves must implement this method.

+## shelving.core/get
+ - `(get conn spec record-id)`

+Fetches a record from a shelf by its spec and ID.

+Shelves must implement this method.

 ## shelving.core/close
  - `(close conn)`

 Closes an open shelf.
-No attempt is made to define the effect of closing a shelf twice.

-## shelving.core/put
-- `(put conn spec val)`
-- `(put conn spec uuid val)`

-Writes a val to the shelf.
-The spec must name a spec which is legal in the shelf's schema, and which val conforms to.
-If no UUID is provided, then the table's ID generation strategy is used.

-## shelving.core/get
-- `(put conn spec uuid)`

-Fetches a record from the shelf by spec and UUID.

-## shelving.core/enumerate-specs
-- `(enumerate-specs conn)`

-Returns a sequence all the specs in the shelf.

-## shelving.core/enumerate-records
-- `(enumerate-records conn spec)`

-Returns a sequence of the UUIDs of the records of that spec in the shelf.
+Shelves may implement this method.

+By default just flushes.